Farr Yacht Design: Farr designed boats

 The yachts designed by Farr are primarily light-displacement, fractional rig, wide sterned, shallow hulled yachts.
 Many of Bruce Farr's early designs were comparatively skiff-like in appearance, with shallow hulls, wide sterns and light displacement.
 The result is a quicker, faster hull than more traditional racing yacht designs.
 Over the years more and more designers have incorporated these ideas.
-The latest Volvo Open 70 class yachts are examples of this trend.
+The Volvo Open 70 class yachts are examples of this trend.

 In addition to one design yachts (table), Farr Yacht Design has designed a various yachts for Volvo Ocean Race (and earlier Whitbread) teams under the Volvo Open 70, Volvo Ocean 60 and Whitbread 60 rule.
 The company has also designed the Volvo Ocean 65 used in the 2014-15 edition of the race and 2017-18 edition.

 Major yacht builders such as Bavaria Yachtbau and Beneteau have commissioned Farr-designed yachts for their cruising lines of production sailboats.
 This includes Bavaria's Vision and Cruiser lines and Beneteau's First line.

 Designs have been also made by Farr Yacht Design under the GP42 and TP 52 (yacht) rule and for racing based on IRC (sailing), International Measurement System rating.